cerisara/DragonGoApp/README.md

 * Minimize bandwidth usage: this is especially useful when you have a limited quota of 3G data connection;
 * Full-featured SGF editor/player based on the open-source eidogo code.
 Also shows game information and game comments.
 * Support dual servers/credentials (DGS and develDGS)
-* Playing moves (obviously !), send/receive messages, attach a public comment to a move
+* Playing moves (obviously !), pass, resign, send/receive messages, attach a public comment to a move
 * invite/accept/refuse challenges, challenge in 19x19 ladder
+* Follow reviews of professional games from gobase, which are included in the app

 Limitations: